chaoss/augur/docs/source/getting-started/collecting-data.rst

 - ``linux_badge_worker`` (collects `CII badging <https://bestpractices.coreinfrastructure.org/en>`_ data from the CII API)
 - ``insight_worker`` (queries Augur's metrics API to find interesting anomalies in the collected data)

-All worker configuration options are found in the ``Workers`` block of the ``augur.config.json`` file (which you generated at the end of the previous section) with each worker having its own subsection with same title as the the worker's name.
+All worker configuration options are found in the ``Workers`` block of the ``augur.config.json`` file (which was generated for you at the end of the previous section).
+This file is located at ``$HOME/.augur/augur.config.json``.
+Each worker has its own subsection with same title as the the worker's name.

 A full configuration file reference can be found on the next page, but we recommend leaving the defaults and only changing them when necessary; read on for more on how to make sure your workers are properly configured.